20nanduc/The-Real-MVP-The-Foundation-of-Every-Successful-Startup/README.md

-# 🚀 The Real MVP: Why Did My Perfect Idea Fail?
+# 🚀 Why Good Ideas Aren't Enough?

 At first glance, the title is a paradox.
 You built the **Minimum Viable Product (MVP)**.
 It was **novel**.
 It was **cleanly coded**.
 The UI was smooth.
 You solved the problems your competitors ignored.